 This creates a major problem.
 When you personalize in the pre-click stage, you have to personalize in the post-click stage.
 Otherwise, you deliver a mismatched user experience.

-But without capable tools, the cost of personalizing the post-click experience is too high.
+But without capable tools, the cost of personalizing the post-click landing page is too high.
 So, advertisers opt to deliver a mismatched user experience, thinking that half a personalized campaign is better than nothing.

 Why it doesn’t have to be that way